-Coriander is a small, hollow-stemmed plant in the Apiaceae family, in the genus: Coriandum.
-Its scientific name is Coriandum sativum.
+Coriander is a small, hollow-stemmed plant in the Apiaceae family, in the genus: Coriandrum.
+Its scientific name is Coriandrum sativum.
 Pleasant, aromatic and spicy, its seeds have been found utility since ancient times in cooking as well as in various traditional medicines.

 Note for light brown color dry seeds.